-The most popular Devon cottages and lodges.
+The most popular Devon lodges and cottages.
 Relax, Rest, Enjoy!

-You will find tons of cabins and cottages with hot tubs in Devon, which have come to represent a new and affordable form of holiday accommodation with the added luxury of your own private jacuzzi to relax in.
+You will find tons of cabins and lodges in Devon with hot tubs, which have come to represent a new and affordable form of holiday accommodation with the added luxury of your own private Jacuzzi to relax in.

-Check out our selection of the best cottages and lodges with hot tubs in Devon; whether you are looking for a romantic retreat, action-packed hot tub break with friends or relaxing family holiday you are sure to find the perfect holiday home.
+Check out our selection of the best lodges and cottages with hot tubs in Devon; whether you are looking for a romantic retreat, action-packed hot tub break with friends or relaxing family holiday you are sure to find the perfect holiday home.

 Check out the best cottages with hot tubs and Devon log cabins; be it for a couple, family or group of friends, you are guaranteed to find "the one" and pack your suitcases because a hot tub break in Devon really does restore the soul!